 College Coursework Completed in High School

 Applicants who completed AP, IB , or other college-level coursework while attending high school may be eligible for transfer credit.
 For evaluation of credits, forward official college transcripts and/or test score reports to the Undergraduate Admission Office.
 You may gain advanced standing at Pace through the CEEB AP Examinations.
 In general, if you score a 4 or higher on an AP examination, you are granted college credit.
 The AP Computer Science test requires a score of 3 or better to receive college credit.
 For a full list of Pace's AP Test score requirements, visit the Dyson College of Arts and Sciences's AP Exam Equivalencies page.

 Program Specific Admission Information

 School of Performing Arts (NYC Campus Only)

-Please note that the fall application deadline for this program is January 15th for first-year and transfer students.
+Please note that the fall application deadline for this program is January 15th for transfer students.

 - Auditions and/or interviews are required for entrance to the School of Performing Arts.
 Information about auditions will be sent to each applicant upon receipt of application.
 Students will be notified on or before March 31 regarding audition results, provided the student has been admitted based on academic review by the Office of Undergraduate Admissions.
 Visit the School of Performing Arts web site for more details.

 Four-Year BS in Nursing Program (Westchester Campus Only)

 The four year BS in Nursing Program is offered only on the Westchester Campus in Pleasantville.
 Deadline for transfer applications is February 15th.
 Admission to the program is competitive.
-Click to view a complete list of Admission Deadlines.
+View a complete list of Admission deadlines.

 To be considered for the nursing program, transfer students must take the Evolve Reach Admissions Assessment (A2) Exam.
 Please refer to the Lienhard School of Nursing FAQs for testing details.

 Pforzheimer Honors College